What is an Occupation Certificate?

 An Occupation Certificate verifies that the Principal Certifying Authority (PCA) is satisfied that the building is suitable for occupation or use in terms of the requirements of the Building Code of Australia.

 There are two kinds of Occupation Certificates, a partial occupation certificate and a final occupation certificate.

 How do I apply for an Occupation Certificate?

 Clause 149 of the Environmental Planning and Assessment Regulations requires an application for occupation certificate be made by a person who is eligible to appoint a PCA for the relevant development.

 To comply with the legislation, it is necessary to make an application for an Occupation Certificate where Council has been appointed as the PCA.

-You can apply for an Occupation Certificates online via the Development Hub.
+You can apply for an Occupation Certificates online via the NSW Planning Portal.

 What if Council is not the appointed PCA for this particular project?

 An Occupation Certificate can only be issued by the PCA appointed for the particular building project.
 Therefore, if Council has not been appointed as the PCA, it will be necessary to discuss this issue with the PCA appointed for that project.

 An Occupation Certificate must be submitted to Council at least 48 hours prior to requesting a final inspection.